Updated: 29 November 2017

 I’m a mouser.
 For me the muscle memory involved in moving the mouse to the new menu is stronger than the memory of specific key combinations.
 I know that’s not true for many other people: Some of you are keyboard shortcut power users.
 In this release, it’s easy to be either one of us.
 Keyboard shortcuts are right there on the menu.
 You can get in and get out quickly and efficiently.
 Small changes like this can really make a difference.
 Weren’t we just talking about techcomm and UI?
 It’s not surprising that Adobe has taken up the challenge to really focus on improving the UI and the improved user experience that comes as a result.

-For me, one of other highly useful changes is that you can now work in Structured or Unstructured mode without any special configurations or settings.
+For me, one of other highly useful changes in FrameMaker is that you can now work in Structured or Unstructured mode without any special configurations or settings.
 Open your document or create a new one and get right to work!
 I’ve been known to switch things up a bit here and there.
 And I would always forget to toggle the switch before starting up.
 I’d kick myself every time.